 Phuket vs. Koh Samui and Krabi

-Situated on the west coast, Phuket is one of the best islands in Thailand suited to families and couples wanting a little bit of everything on their holiday (from the beach time to nightlife and culture holidays).
+Situated on the west coast, Phuket is one of the best islands in Thailand suited to families and couples wanting a little bit of everything on their holiday (from the beach time and luxury stays to nightlife and culture holidays).
 It’s believed to be one of the top destinations in Thailand for a good reason: Phuket literally has it all, which attracts tourists from all over the world.

 With over 35 beaches, Phuket offers a range of isolated coves, scuba spots and beaches with a ‘let’s party’ atmosphere.
 Even the accommodation options are designed for every budget and style from luxury eco resorts to Thai style villas and backpacker bungalows.